c-frame/aframewiki/en/pages/solidjs.md

   );
 }
 ```

+The above code is using a For loop to render the `sphere` and `box` buttons.

 Remove `<title>` and `<a-scene>` tags in `index.html`, keep the `<template>` tags.
 So just keep in `index.html` `<body>` the following: